It’s easy to improve an online article. That’s the big benefit of publishing your articles on the Internet.

 If one of your articles isn’t indexed in Google search or fails to find readers on a publishing platform, it’s a perfect candidate for a refresh and update.

-The good news is that it won’t take you much time, and the upside is that you will attract more readers.
+The good news is that it won’t take you much time.

 To get you started, here are twelve crucial areas where you can significantly improve an online article.